hsbali/what-the-color/README.md

-# a-todo-to-do
+# what-the-color

-In this project I decided to create an To Do app with my newly earned powers💪 of HTML, CSS and JQUERY.

-This is a To do app which will never let you forget your tasks.
-It also has a Shortcut to complete all your task in one click, You just have to reload the page... 😇
+This is a simple color guessing game which shows a random pair of RBG values and We have to guess the color form the given options. 😃